-Wellesley is known as the preeminent liberal arts college for creating world leaders who are women.
+Wellesley is the preeminent liberal arts college for educating and empowering women world leaders.

 This is no coincidence.
 Leadership requires more than even the best education; one must be able to make connections and interrogate assumptions—precisely those qualities that distinguish the way the liberal arts are approached at Wellesley.
 The best liberal arts curricula are interdisciplinary and focused on applications to real-world problems… and this has led to our remarkable track record in preparing women for participation in traditional spheres of power.